at.load.madx#

 MAD-X specific parser

-The parser is a subclass of dict and is database containing all the MAD-X variables.
+The parser is a subclass of dict and is database containing all the MAD-X parameters and objects.

 Example